EugeneBewz/discreteLab1/README.md

 Let's take a sneak peak at them.

 ## Task #1
+### Kruskal's algorithm (Held by: Yevhenii Bevz)
+Kruskal's algorithm sorts edges in ascending order and takes edges one by one.
+At the same time we keep an eye on set of used nodes, which helps us to check whether we create a cycle or not.
+If edge's both nodes are in current set, then we create a cycle - so, we have to abandon this particular edge and move on.

+The algorithm return a list of edges, which make an MST.
+It may differ from the built-in algorithm, but if you draw a graph based on final edges - you will get a required MST.

+### Prim's algorithm (Held by: Khrystyna Mysak)
+Prim’s algorithm was divided into three functions for decomposition and better understanding.

+ 1. def cost(graph: object, edge) — gets the weight of the desired edge
+ 2. def min_prims_edge(graph: object, visited_nodes) — looks for valid incident edges to each node in already visited nodes, and then compares the weight of those edges to return the minimum edge.
+ 3. def prim(graph: object) — the main function, which receives a graph object.
+With the help of min_prims_edge function, we get the edge with minimum weight available to us and add it to the MST list.
+Also, we add the vertices of the minimum weight to mark them as already visited.
+The cycle repeats up till we have all the nodes in visited_nodes.

 ## Task #2
+### Bellman-Ford's algorithm (Held by: Khrystyna Mysak)
+Bellman-Ford algorithm is an example of dynamic programming, because we constantly change the vertex ‘labels’.
+We can divide the code (algorithm) in 3-4 main parts:
+ 1. Assigning all distances to infinity, except source vertex (starting_node)
+ 2. Then, we create a loop and iterate through edges of the graph |V| - 1 times.
+Originally, this is called the relaxation of all edges in order to find shortest distances from source vertex (starting_node) to all other vertices
+ 3. (2.)
+The main goal of the previous step is to reassign distance values and parent index of the adjacent vertices of the picked vertex.
+ 4. The last step is to check whether our result contains negative cycles (if it does, then the vertex ‘labels’ will change on |V|-th iteration)
+### Floyd-Warshall's algorithm (Held by: Yevhenii Bevz)
+Floyd-Warshall's algorithm is used to determine the shortest path between any two nodes in a graph.
+For clearance, the algorithm uses matrix of weights, and each iteration tries paths through every node and replaces each matrix cell, if new path is shorter than the previous one.
+Also, the algorythm can detect negative cycle: if there is a negative number in the main diagonal, then there is a negative cycle in a graph.

 ## Task #3
+### Decision tree (Under maintenance)

 Thanks for attention.
 Held by: Eugene Bevz & Khrystyna Mysak